 Fishing leaders are sometimes the most overlooked, yet most important, pieces of fishing equipment.
 Leaders decrease visibility in the water and can protect you from a snapped line.

-Understanding what is a fishing leader and the proper ways to attach them can mean the difference between a successful fishing trip and coming home empty-handed.
+Understanding what a leader is and the proper ways to attach them can mean the difference between a successful fishing trip and coming home empty-handed.

 What is a Leader?